-The Bank uses the services of Hay Korn Ferry for Job Evaluations and Annual Salary scale adjustments for benchmarking of remuneration with the market for all job roles.
-All roles are subject to formal job evaluation.
-In 2023 we also participated with Aon as an additional study for Compensation and Benefits.

-The Bank engaged AoN McLagan to conduct a special study to implement changes to compensation policy in line with the CBUAE Corporate Governance Regulation requirements.
+The Bank uses the services of Hay Korn Ferry for Job Evaluations for all job roles, and for Annual Salary scale adjustments for benchmarking of remuneration with the market for all job roles is undertaken.
+Management, with awareness of BNRC, engaged AON McLagan to conduct a special study to implement changes to compensation policy in line with the CBUAE Corporate Governance Regulation requirements.

-The new policy was approved by the Board Nomination and Renumeration Committee and the Board in November 2022 and was reflected in determination of variable pay received in 2023.
+The new policy was approved by the BNRC and the Board in November 2022 and was reflected in determination of variable pay received in 2023.
+Based on market study conducted by AON in early 2024 for UAE Banks, the policy was revised and deferral changed to 85% paid and 15% deferred.

 In line with the Central Bank requirements staff are placed into categories of Senior Management, Material Risk Takers (MRT) and Control Functions.
-In line with our Board approved policy, all staff in grades 20 and above that are not in control functions are classified in the MRT category.
-The CEO and his senior reports are classified as Senior Management.
-Control Functions include Risk Management, Compliance and Internal Audit, and the heads of those control functions are subject to the same bonus deferral arrangements as Senior Management.
+The CEO and his senior reports, and Heads of the Control Functions are classified as Senior Management, and MRTs are subject to bonus deferral arrangements.
+The compensation scheme for control functions complies with the Central Bank of the UAE guidelines.